enadol/fbjsonrobot/README.md

 # fbjsonrobot
-A Python robot that transforms bundesliga text files from opendata/football in JSON using the given structure.
+A Python robot that transforms bundesliga text files from openfootball in JSON using the required structure.

 Scripts with dependencies